satpalsr/sdk/docs/server.hytopia.audio.md

 ## HYTOPIA.Audio class

-An audio instance in a world.
+An instance of audio, supporting a variety of configuration options.

 **Signature:**